2020 DOT Inspection Readiness – now

 Date change for 2020 International Roadcheck

 Historically, the International Roadcheck has happened the first week of June.
-In 2020, the DOT inspection dates have been moved up a month to take advantage of potentially more favorable weather conditions.
+In 2020, the DOT inspection dates planned to have been moved up a month to take advantage of potentially more favorable weather conditions.

 DOT inspection focus for 2020 International Roadcheck